thekevinscott/UpscalerJS/docs/README.md

 })
 ```

-### "You are requesting the pretrained model but are providing an explicit scale"
+### You are requesting the pretrained model but are providing an explicit scale

 A pretrained model is trained to upscale to a specific scale.
 If you initialize UpscalerJS with a pretrained model and also provide an explicit scale, UpscalerJS will throw an error.